Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 $edmuploader = $edminstallpath + 'EdmUploadAgent.exe'
 $csvext = '.csv'
 $schemaext = '.xml'
-\# Assuming CSV file name is same as data store name
+\# Assuming file name is same as data store name and file is in .csv format
 $dataFile = "$fileLocation\\$dataStoreName$csvext"
 \# Assuming location to store hash file is same as the location of csv file
 $hashLocation = $fileLocation